Economics Courses

-Economics majors at Dartmouth interested in studying issues related to globalization are encouraged to take the "9s" sequence in international economics, comprising the following three courses:
+Economics majors at Dartmouth interested in studying issues related to globalization are encouraged to take the "9s" sequence in international economics, comprising the following courses:

 This course covers introductory material in the area of international monetary theory and policy.
 It examines the behavior of international financial markets, the balance of payments and exchange rates, interactions between the balance of payments, the exchange rate and domestic economic activity and ways of organizing the international monetary system.